gurunandan-bhat/vernarch/content/essays/future-of-vernacular-architecture.md

 some of these traditional structures are nearly two to three hundred years old speaks a lot for their safety and stability, more than that of modern structures.
-Modern architects, too, are trying to incorporate in parts traditional designs and skills in their designs, some of which are listed in the bibliography appended to this project – efforts that are worth supporting.
+Modern architects, too, are trying to incorporate in parts traditional designs and skills in their designs, some of which are listed in the bibliography appended to this project – efforts that are worth supporting  &#128997;